 Discovering the Scottish Revolution 1692–1746

-This major new work of historical scholarship offers a groundbreaking reassessment of Scottish politics and society in the late seventeenth and early eighteenth century that is set to become a standard work on the subject.
+This book is a reassessment of Scottish politics and society in the late seventeenth and early eighteenth century.
 Neil Davidson argues that Scotland experienced a revolution during this period that has rarely been recognised in the existing historiography.

 Davidson explores the political and economic changes of these years, revealing how social and economic power was transferred from one class to another.
 He describes how Scotland was transformed from a backward and feudal economy to a new centre of emergent capitalism.

 He traces the economic and social crisis that led to Scotland's incorporation into the Union in 1707, but argues that the Union did not lead to the transformation of Scottish society.
 The decisive period was instead the aftermath of the last Jacobite revolt in 1746, whose failure was integral to the survival and consolidation of British, and ultimately global capitalism.

 Neil Davidson lectures in Sociology with the School of Social and Political Sciences at the University of Glasgow.
 He has written several books on Scottish nationalism, including Discovering the Scottish Revolution 1692-1746 (Pluto Press, 2003) and The Origins of Scottish Nationhood (Pluto Press, 2000).

 'A provocative new book - restores the tradition of narrative to the art of history writing' - The Scotsman

 2. Three Dimensions of Socio-Economic Crisis: the 1690s

 3. From Hanoverian Succession to Incorporating Union, 1700-1707